donmik/bp-xprofile-custom-textarea/readme.txt

 7. Enjoy!

 == Changelog ==

+= 0.2 =
+* Solve a bug, the content of the field was not being saved.

 = 0.1.1 =
 * Thanks again to johnywhy, I've modified my code to use the "bp_xprofile_is_richtext_enabled_for_field"